mdnurahmed/leetcode-Count-Submatrices-With-All-Ones/README.md

 | | | |
 a b c d
 ```
 Lets solve this problem for each row .
-Number of rectangle that ends at point d can be of width 1,2,3 or 4 .
+Number of rectangles/submatrices that ends at point d can be of width 1,2,3 or 4 .
-how many reactnagle is possible if fix width = 3 ?
+how many rectangle is possible if width is fixed at 3 ?
 It's minimum height among (b,c,d) .
+So for every width we can find number of rectangles/submatrices that end at any point.

 ### Complexity :
 O(M*N*M) time and O(M*N) space. where M is number of rows and N is number columns .
 Although we can make space complexity O(N) as we need height[ ][ ] of previous row at any time only .